 Braces and orthodontic appliances work by putting pressure on teeth to move them into their proper positions.
 Every movement is slow and deliberate, and follows the treatment plan put forth by Drs.
-Kearns, Serbousek, or Lofgreen.
+Kearns, Serbousek, Lofgreen, or Santin.

 Having braces may seem like a hassle, but once you get the hang of brushing and flossing, they’ll be no problem at all.
 You’ll also need to avoid sticky and crunchy foods when you have braces, but you can begin eating all your favorite snacks the day your braces come off.

 Our Grand Island dentists strive for great results and patient satisfaction by using customized appliances and aesthetic treatment options to optimize tooth movement for shorter treatment times and bigger, brighter smiles.

 Traditional Metal Braces

 Traditional metal braces are the most common type of braces and are more comfortable today than ever before.
 Made of high-grade stainless steel, metal braces straighten your teeth by using metal brackets and archwires.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.